viktor1vasilevski/clean-architecture-webapi/README.md

 2. The enitiies don't have foreign keys or any common table

 ## Notes
 1. The solution folder Domian, should be Domain.
-And also do Class Library should be CleanArchitectureWebAPI.Domain, not CleanArchitectureWebAPI.Domian
+And also the Class Library should be CleanArchitectureWebAPI.Domain, not CleanArchitectureWebAPI.Domian.